ivangeorgiew/pomodoroClock/README.md

 # pomodoroClock

-An app suitable for studying where work and break are time scheduled.
+An app for studying where work and break are time scheduled.
 The option to pause the clock is not added on purpose, because it would destroy the whole idea of productivity.